 Usual grooming mistake that a lot of people make at this stage is using colognes, scented products or body sprays to mask body odors.

 The truth is that neither of them works.
 Instead of eliminating the bad smell, these products will attract even more attention.
 That’s why is better to use unscented beard care products or to wash your body with a mild soap.

 Foot and baby powder can be helpful too.
-Foot powder is excellent for masking bad foot smell, while baby powder keeps the armpits smell fresh the whole day.
+Foot powder is excellent for masking bad foot smell, while baby powder keeps the armpits smelling fresh the whole day.

 Mistake #19: Too Much Cologne